Explore the enchanting neighborhoods of Flamengo and Botafogo

 Flamengo Park

-The Flamengo Park features gardens designed by Burle Max and is a must visit attraction in the region.
-It is the largest leisure area of Rio de Janeiro.
-An electric car tour along with a guide is the best way to learn about the history of the place as you pass by various species of flora and fauna in the park.
-The views of Guanabara Bay and Sugar Loaf are particularly impressive.
+Flamengo Park, with gardens designed by Burle Marx, is a must-see attraction in the region.
+It is the largest recreational area in Rio de Janeiro.
+A guided electric car tour is the best way to learn about the history of the place while appreciating the various species of flora and fauna in the park.
+The views of Guanabara Bay and Sugarloaf Mountain are especially impressive.

-The Museum of Modern Art in Flamengo Park is worth a visit both, for its modernist art and architecture.
-It houses over 11,000 works including paintings, sculptures and engravings by both Brazilian and foreign artists.
-The Modern Art Museum is also home to a highly specialized library and a popular cinematheque.
-The Museum Oi Futuro displays temporary exhibitions which are usually of contemporary art.
+The Modern Art Museum in Flamengo Park is worth a visit for both its art and modernist architecture.
+It houses over 11,000 works, including paintings, sculptures, and prints by Brazilian and foreign artists.
+The Museum also houses a highly specialized library and a popular film archive.
+The Museum of the Futures - Art and Technology presents temporary exhibitions, usually of contemporary art.

 Nightlife